decargroup/pykoop/doc/pykoop.rst

 and :func:`inverse_transform`) must obey the following format:

 1. If ``episode_feature`` is true, the first feature must indicate which episode each timestep belongs to.
+The episode feature must contain positive integers only.
 2. The last ``n_inputs`` features must be exogenous inputs.
 3. The remaining features are considered to be states (input-independent).